saeedishayan76/WorkManager-File-Downloader/README.md

 # WorkManager-File-Downloader

-# Download data with Work Manager (CoroutineWorker) and ForegroundService
+# Download File with Work Manager (CoroutineWorker and Foreground Service)

 Store File in Internal Storage (CacheDir) and Continue When User Kill the App in this Project im Using